Mr-KK-87/Face-Recognition-Based-Attendance-Management-System-FAMS-/README.md

 Mobile support or web deployment.

 ## 📌 Notes
-- Ensure the MySQL service is running if using the DB features.
+- Store paths like TrainingImage/, StudentDetails/, and Attendance/ in correct structure.

+- Make sure your webcam is accessible and functioning.

 - Use consistent Enrollment IDs when training and recognizing.

-- For best results, capture 30–50 images per student.
+- For custom MySQL credentials, update them in AMS.py.

 ## 🤝 Contributions
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.